 Professor Lucy Easthope has spent her life preparing for, and working in the aftermath of, disasters to better plan for future events.
 She describes life behind the police tapes and her focus on the victims and their families and the government briefing rooms where ‘confusion and soggy biscuits can reign supreme’.
 When The Dust Settles: Stories of Love, Loss and Hope from an Expert in Disaster is both her memoir and a record of what can be learned from living a life on the edges of disaster.

 Easthope is Professor in Practice of Risk and Hazard at the University of Durham and Fellow in Mass Fatalities and Pandemics at the Centre for Death and Society at the University of Bath.
-She talks to writer and broadcaster Francine Stock.
+She talks to Film Director, Writer and British Foreign Correspondent of the Year, Dan McDougall.

 Vicky Spratt traces decades of bad policy decisions to show how and why the British dream of homeownership has withered and the safety net of social housing has broken.
 She illuminates the ways this crisis is devastating our health, communities and political landscape.
 Hilary Cottam is focused on reforming the British welfare state.
 She challenges us to stop trying to reform out of date institutions and instead look at how modern solutions might start with people and communities, fostering their capabilities.
 They talk to Oliver Balch about the real, radical steps we can take to give everyone the chance of a good home.